0xtonyandrew1/SUPERSTORE-SALES-ANALYSIS/README.md

 3. Analyze Trend of Sales
 4. Determine customer segment performance
 5. Find market with the most profit
-6. Acertain most used shipping mode and rate of shipping mode
+6. Ascertain most used shipping mode and rate of shipping mode
 7. Review the priority levels for different ship mode
 8. Analyze trend of shipping cost